fooltowise/NeroNotes/Nero's Notes/Costco - The Executive Membership, Gas Stations, and Selling Popchips into Costco.md

 ### Did you ever go over the margin cap?

 No, that policy was in place long before I started the gas station; it was very clear.
 That is a list you do not want to be on.
-Most companies you get into trouble if you do not make enough margin, but at Costco you could get into trouble if you make too much.
+Most companies you get into trouble if you do not make enough margin, but at [[Costco]] you could get into trouble if you make too much.

-### What is unique about the gas station business for Costco and how would you compare that ancillary to services?
+### What is unique about the gas station business for [[Costco]] and how would you compare that ancillary to services?

 One is a product and one is a service, but they are exactly the same.
 In the case of services against gas station, instead of simply dropping in a gas station with a convenience store, copying everybody else, and charging slightly less; it was a rethink from the ground up.
 Every single built in, cost and assumption, to maximize savings.
 That is the same thought process with services, private label food and non-food items in the warehouse.

-### I want to discussing selling products into Costco now.
-How did you get Popchips into Costco?
+### I want to discussing selling products into [[Costco]] now.
+How did you get Popchips into [[Costco]]?

-Having been at Costco for a decade and starting many new businesses I was bitten by the entrepreneur bug and felt the need to start something.
+Having been at [[Costco]] for a decade and starting many new businesses I was bitten by the entrepreneur bug and felt the need to start something.
 The hardest life decision I made was leaving Costco because it is such an amazing company.
 I had an idea back in 2003, when the health and snacking space was new and saw an opportunity for better food products, if they could taste good.
 It is easy to make a healthy product but hard to make it taste good.
 Keith Belling and I founded the company and thought that once we reached a certain point we would go to Costco, but their entrepreneurial buyers were looking for new things.

 Within 60 days of launching, a Costco buyer had already reached out to us.
 That was surprising because we were so new and unproven, and did not feel ready for them.
 We thought we were at least a year away.
 We worked with them on a small scale and did a test which went well, which led to expansion.
 Our challenge at the time was capacity.
 Popchips is unique in the snack food industry.
 We had to build capacity which took time to source new equipment.
 We had to balance out Costco's needs versus other retailers, but the long and short of it was that Costco saw we were solving a real consumer need.